 To upload a nomination, simply choose your file in a pdf format (no larger than 2MB), find your file and attach your nomination.
 You can also include an optional 100 word summary to accompany your nomination within your submission, this is not included in your 2,000 word limit.
 That’s it!

 Please note, you cannot go in and save your submission.
 Uploading your submission should only happen once you are ready to send it.

-The closing date for submissions has been extended to Friday 8th February 2019
+The closing date for submissions is Friday 31st January 2020.

 The Judging process

 All nominations will be shortlisted by a panel of at least 3 judges industry specific for that category, see the judges tab to see who.
 Judges have 4 weeks to agree on a shortlist of 6-8 local authorities plus any they would like to commend.